kent-map/kent/built/megaliths/README.md

 Further down Blue Bell Hill towards the village of Aylesford, there is a large monolith called The Coffin Stone lying flat on the ground within the vineyard.
 Underneath the stone, human remains were uncovered in 1836.
 These included 2 skulls and a sack full of bones.
-In 1980, a farmer added another Sarson stone on the coffin stone.
-17
+In 1980, a farmer added another Sarson stone on the coffin stone.[^ref17]

 Figure 5 Coffin Stone (Phil Marsh 2023)

 **Countless stones**
 Countless stones, also known as “Little Kit’s Coty”, comprise several fallen over sarsen stones.
 Records show the stones were destroyed in 1690.
-Fortunately, there are some drawings in Stucklely’s Itinerarium Curiosum showing the layout whilst the stones were still standing.
+Fortunately, there are some drawings in Stucklely’s _Itinerarium Curiosum_ showing the layout whilst the stones were still standing.[^ref18]

-18
+Figure 6 Little Kit’s Coty plate 32.2 from Itinerarium Curiosum

-Figure 6 Little Kit’s Coty plate 32.2 from Itinerarium Curiosum There is a general belief that the stones of megalithic monuments cannot be counted correctly.
+There is a general belief that the stones of megalithic monuments cannot be counted correctly.
 The poet Sir Philip Sidney wrote, in “The 7 Wonders of England”:
 <br><br>